JD Motorsports: Car No. 01 history

-No. 01

 Duesenberg & Leik Motorsports (2006)

 The No. 01 debuted in 2006 as Duesenberg & Leik Motorsports, with Jay Sauter driving the Western Union car.
 In the team's first season, the No. 01 team started 33 out of 35 races, with the best finish of seventh at Lucas Oil Indianapolis Raceway Park.
 Dwayne Leik also made one start, at the Winn-Dixie 250 in the No. 26.
 He started 38th and finished 32nd.

 Multiple drivers (2007–2008)

 For the 2007 season, Duesenberg & Leik merged with Davis' operation, with the owner's points for the 2006 season for the 01 were transferred to the 0 car.
 Morgan Shepherd drove the 01 on a limited basis.
 Kevin Lepage, Shelby Howard and Danny Efland also drove in 2007 after Shepherd left to drive for his team.
 Joe Fox at Montreal and Watkins Glen.
 Kertus Davis returned after being released from KHI and drove at Michigan, California, Kansas, and Charlotte.

 Dwayne Leik qualified the No. 01 at Daytona to start 2008, but was replaced by Davis after the No. 0 time was disallowed.
 Davis continued to run in the No. 01 full-time since moving to the No. 01 at Daytona.
 J. C. Stout raced the No. 01 car at Dover, shortly before Davis announced he was leaving the team for Jay Robinson Racing.
 The car was 29th in owner points when Davis left.
 A variety of drivers drove the car including Trevor Boys at Montreal and his son Wheeler Boys at Watkins Glen.
 Danny Efland became the regular driver for the rest of the season.